lbdyck/prompters/README.md

 # prompters
-A collection, growing, of shell scripts to guide/prompt the use of various shell commands
+A collection, growing, of shell scripts to guide/prompt the use of various shell commands.

+This project was started out of my frustration at (a) finding the right shell command and then (b) using it.
+For years (decades actually) I've developed
+ISPF menus and dialogs that help users to find and use MVS, OS/390, and z/OS applications.

 ## Overview